Trump to sign sweeping executive actions on immigration, launch fight to end birthright citizenship

 By Priscilla Alvarez, CNN

-Washington (CNN) — Incoming White House officials outlined a series of sweeping immigration executive actions Monday that include declaring a national emergency at the US southern border and kicking off the process to end birthright citizenship, which is expected to tee up a legal fight.
+Washington (CNN) — President Donald Trump and his aides vowed to begin his term by taking a series of sweeping immigration executive actions Monday that include declaring a national emergency at the US southern border, immediately ending use of a border app called CBP One that had allowed migrants to legally enter the United States, and kicking off the process to end birthright citizenship, which is expected to tee up a legal fight.

 The executive actions are the culmination of multiple campaign pledges and the resurfacing of policy ideas that didn’t come to fruition during President-elect Donald Trump’s first term.
 Trump aides have signaled that they will be followed within days by a series of immigration enforcement sweeps targeting criminals, though they haven’t ruled out that others could be apprehended, too.

-Monday’s executive actions, which Trump officials previewed but haven’t yet shared the actual text, include:
+The shutdown of CBP One Monday closed a key pathway for people looking to come into the US.
+Homeland Security officials have cited the app as helping drive down migrant crossings by providing an orderly way to apply to the United States.
+With that now gone, and asylum restrictions in place, the border is effectively shut down to asylum seekers — an extraordinary move.

+More than 936,500 people have successfully used the app to schedule appointments to present at ports of entry since January 2023, according to US Customs and Border Protection.
+Existing appointments have been canceled, the agency said.

-• Declaring a national emergency at the US southern border that would trigger deploying additional Pentagon resources and deployment of armed forces to finish the border wall, among other efforts.
+Trump said in his inaugural address that he was declaring a national emergency at the US southern border and that “all illegal entry will immediately be halted.”
+That declaration would trigger deploying additional Pentagon resources and deployment of armed forces to finish the border wall, among other efforts.
 It is only focused on southern border security.

 “We will have the military at the southern border, but there are other elements of the United States government that will be working throughout the country,” an incoming White House official said.